VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VATSAL_GUIDE.md

 ## 🎓 Philosophy

-VATSAL is designed to make your automation experience:
+BOI is designed to make your automation experience:
 - **More Human**: Natural conversation instead of rigid commands
 - **More Intelligent**: Context-aware and proactive
 - **More Enjoyable**: Personality makes work more pleasant
 - **More Productive**: Helpful suggestions keep you on track

-Just like Tony Stark's AI assistant, VATSAL is here to make you more effective while keeping things professional and enjoyable.
+Just like Tony Stark's AI assistant, BOI is here to make you more effective while keeping things professional and enjoyable.

 ---